 Title premiums from direct operations increased in the three and nine months ended September 30, 2017 as compared to the corresponding periods in 2016.
 The increase in both periods is primarily attributable to an increase in the fee per file driven by a favorable change in the mix of closed orders from purchase and refinance transactions, partially offset by a decrease in closed order volume.
 We experienced an increase in closed title insurance order volumes from purchase transactions which was more than offset by a decrease in closed title insurance order volumes from refinance transactions in the three and nine months ended September 30, 2017 as compared to the corresponding periods in 2016.
-Total closed order volumes were 367,000 and 1,071,000 in the three and nine months ended September 30, 2016, respectively.
-This represented an overall decrease of 15% and 7%, respectively.
-Open title orders changed consistently with closed orders over the three and nine months ended September 30, 2017, respectively.
-Compared to \$2,015 and \$2,055 in the three and nine months ended September 30, 2017, respectively, compared to \$2,015 and \$2,055 in the three and nine months ended September 30, 2017, respectively change in mix of closed orders from purchase and refinance transactions.
-The fee per file in both periods reflects the favorable change in mix of closed orders from purchase and refinance transactions involve the issuance of both a lender's policy and an owner's policy, resulting in higher fees, whereas refinance transactions only require a lender's policy, resulting in lower fees.
+Total closed order volumes were 367,000 and 1,071,000 in the three and nine months ended September 30, 2017, respectively, compared with 433,000 and 1,156,000 in the three and nine months ended September 30, 2017 as compared to the corresponding periods in 2016.
+The average fee per file in our direct operations was \$2,368 and \$2,320 in the three and nine months ended September 30, 2017, respectively, compared to \$2,015 and \$2,055 in the three and nine months ended September 30, 2016.
+The increase in average fee per file in both periods reflects the favorable change in mix of closed orders from purchase and refinance transactions.
+The fee per file tends to change as the mix of refinance and purchase transactions changes, because purchase transactions involve the issuance of both a lender's policy, and an owner's policy, resulting in higher fees, whereas refinance transactions only require a lender's policy, resulting in lower fees.